alibaba/Appactive/docs/en/details/developer_guide.md

 If rsActive is unit, it indicates that this is a unit service, and a routeIndex of 0 indicates that the route ID is the 0th parameter.
 The candidate values ​​of rsActive are:

--normal: normal service
+- normal: normal service
--unit: unit service
+- unit: unit service
--center: center service
+- center: center service

 For unit services, explicit invocation and implicit invocation are supported.
 The explicit call needs to modify the method signature as above, and use routeIndex to indicate the location of the route ID parameter.